to our community

-July 2006 - CCT performs its first production at the Lakeville Area Arts Center.
+In July 2006, CCT performs its first production at the Lakeville Area Arts Center (LAAC).
 The production is Baba Yaga.
 After completing its run at the LAAC, the show is performed at the Dakota County Fair Free Stage for one performance.

 CCT performs all full-length productions at the Lakeville Area Arts Center through June 2016.

 FUN FACT: Since its beginning, over 20 actors who performed with CCT as youth have held assistant and lead staff positions with the organization including those listed below.
 Many others not listed below have assisted on running-crew.